fbpx

 It is difficult to tell the exact size of the litigation funding industry because very few jurisdictions require the disclosure of litigation funding agreements.

 TPLF started around the mid-1990s in Australia and quickly spread across the globe, arriving in the United States about a decade later.
-In recent years, TPLF has experienced explosive growth and is now a multi-billion-dollar industry worldwide, with an estimated $13 billion in assets under management in the United States alone.
+In recent years, TPLF has experienced explosive growth and is now a multi-billion-dollar industry worldwide, with an estimated $15.2 billion in commercial litigation investments in the United States alone.

 What’s the Problem with TPLF?